Types of roof trusses to consider when self-building

 Queen Post Truss: Used for the majority of UK houses up to 6M.

-Fink Truss: Commonly used for residential properties spanning up to 11M, large enough to
+Fink Truss: Commonly used for residential properties spanning up to 11M, large enough to house a water tank or solar battery.

 Double W: Mostly used for large properties or commercial buildings spanning 16M.